FreeCAD: Assembly Workbench

 Assembly Workbench is a default workbench for assembling parts into multipart assembly connecting each part with various geometric constraints.
 Also, there are alternative 3rd party workbenches for assembly creating each with different logic and set of constraints.

 Technical Drawing Workbench

-Technical Drawing Workbench is a default workbench for generating 2D drawings from 3D view of parts or assembly, with a set of tools for posprocessing generated drawing (scaling, views orientation and projection, line and fill editing, adding measurements, GD&T labels, etc.).
+Technical Drawing Workbench is a default workbench for generating 2D drawings from 3D view of parts or assembly, with a set of tools for post-processing generated drawing (scaling, views orientation and projection, line and fill editing, adding measurements, GD&T labels, etc.).
 This workbench is used for producing final shop drawings and specifications documents for printing or export to PDF.

-Optics Workbench

-Optics Workbench is a 3rd party workbench for design and analizing optical systems in FreeCAD.

 Supported file formats

 FreeCAD's own main file format is FreeCAD Standard file format (.FCStd).
 It is a standard zip file that holds files in a certain structure.
 The Document.xml file has all geometric and parametric objects definitions.
 GuiDocument.xml then has visual representation details of objects.
 Other files include brep-files for objects and thumbnail of drawing.

 Besides FreeCAD's own file format, files can be exported and imported in DXF, SVG (Scalable Vector Graphics), STEP, IGES, STL (STereoLithography), OBJ (Wavefront), DAE (Collada), SCAD (OpenSCAD), IV (Inventor) and IFC.